 As much as you don’t want to spend money on one additional thing, and you think it’s okay to practice on a carpet or a worn-out low-quality yoga mat, the reality is that if you want to fully commit to this practice and you’re confident that it will positively change your life, then you must invest in a high-quality yoga mat.

 And this is especially required if you’re interested in practicing power-style yoga.
 A low-quality yoga mat can actually create a more accident-prone environment.
-Because of heavy sweating and often hard-to-control movements and postures, you need a safe, grounding yoga mat that will not break down quickly and won’t let you slip at any time during the practice.
+Because of heavy sweating and often hard-to-control movements and postures, you need a safe, grounding yoga mat that will not break down quickly and won’t allow you to slip on it.

 Practicing on a towel, carpet, or a low-quality yoga mat will actually keep your mind focused on how to keep yourself from slipping and falling.
 You are absolutely taken away from the mindfulness and steady breathing you are supposed to be feeling.